Why we are addressing a growing health challenge.

 The patient will be better able to understand their patterns and use that information to better control their blood sugar.

-Patients can share this data with their healthcare provider.
+Patients can share this data with their healthcare provider. - Safe and giving loved ones a peace of mind

 Alerts the patient, their loved one, or potentially their healthcare provider if their blood sugar drops too low or goes too high.